webplatform/docs/svg/tutorials/smarter_svg_overview/index.md

 </clipPath>
 </syntaxhighlight>

-Now apply the '''clip-path''' property to apply the clipping path to the eyeball shape.
+Now apply the [[svg/properties/clip-path|'''clip-path''']] property to apply the clipping path to the eyeball shape.
 This example shows it assigned separately via CSS:

 <syntaxhighlight lang="css">